 - 1. Students must meet with the Undergraduate Student Affairs Officer at least once every quarter. - 2.
 To be considered a full-time student (especially for the purpose of financial aid), students must be enrolled in a minimum of 12 units each quarter. - 3.
 All courses for the major MUST be taken for a letter-grade.
 The only exception is when the course is ONLY offered as Pass/No Pass. - 4.
 Students must carry a 3.0 overall GPA and a 3.0 GPA from the previous quarter (with all courses passed) in order to take over 20 units in any given quarter.
-To take over 20 units any quarter requires approval by The School of the Arts and Architecture (students@arts.ucla.edu). - 5.
+To take over 20 units any quarter requiresapproval by The School of the Arts and Architecture (students@arts.ucla.edu). - 5.
 The Senior Project or Senior Focus is a requirement.
 Students should consult with the Undergraduate Student Affairs Officer for more information in the Spring term of their junior year. - 6.
 Transfer course equivalents for the major can be determined when meeting with the WACD Undergraduate Advisor. - 7.
-Refer to UCLA's School of the Arts and Architecture Proficiency and General Education Requirements for University/School requirements in order to graduate. - 8.
+Refer to UCLA's School of the Arts and Architecture Proficiency and General Education Requirements for University/School requirements in order to graduate.
+The following link provides general UCLA information: https://registrar.ucla.edu/academics/ge-requirement/campuswide-ge-requirements-overview - 8.
 UCLA requires that of the minimum 180 units required to graduate.
 At least 64 units must be at the upper division level, and 12 units must be designated as Upper Division Non-Major. - 9.
 Students planning on studying abroad must receive pre-approval from the School of the Arts and Architecture.
 It is highly recommended for students to meet with the WACD Undergraduate Student Affairs Officer for course planning before planning to apply for a study abroad program.